puru-cr7/MachineLearning/ML-Andrew Ng/Readme.md

-# Lecture Slides From Andrew Ng course on Courseera
+# Lecture Slides From ML course on Courseera by Andrew Ng